Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-How do you know if your child is struggling with something more serious?
+There’s nothing wrong with a few bumps in the road.
+But how can you tell if your child is struggling with something more serious?
 And when should you seek professional help?
+Psychologist Kristen Eastman, PsyD, shares 10 indicators that it’s time for your child to see a therapist.

-She says now is a time for parents to listen and validate their child’s experience.
-“In most cases, if you offer support, sensitivity and patience, your child can figure it out.”
+“They present opportunities for your child to build new skills to add to their toolbox,” she notes.
+“In most cases, if you offer support, validation and patience, your child can usually figure it out.”

 Advertisement

-It’s natural for parents to want to quickly jump in and try to problem-solve, but children just need to know they’re heard and understood.
+But first, Dr. Eastman says that your child just needs to know they’re being heard and understood.
 She suggests using validating phrases like, “I see this is really hard for you,” or “I notice you’ve been struggling lately.”

 Advertisement